awsdocs/amazon-ecs-developer-guide/doc_source/task-placement-strategies.md

 Amazon ECS supports the following task placement strategies:

 `binpack`
-Place tasks based on the least available amount of CPU or memory\.
-This minimizes the number of instances in use\.
+Tasks are placed on container instances so as to leave the least amount of unused CPU or memory\.
+This strategy minimizes the number of container instances in use\.
+When this strategy is used and a scale\-in action is taken, Amazon ECS will terminate tasks based on the amount of resources that will be left on the container instance after the task is terminated\.
+The contianer instance that will have the most available resources left after task termination will have that task terminated\.

 `random`
-Place tasks randomly\.
+Tasks are placed randomly\.

 `spread`
-Place tasks evenly based on the specified value\.
+Tasks are placed evenly based on the specified value\.
 Accepted values are `instanceId` \(or `host`, which has the same effect\), or any platform or custom attribute that is applied to a container instance, such as `attribute:ecs.availability-zone`\.
 Service tasks are spread based on the tasks from that service\.
 Standalone tasks are spread based on the tasks from the same task group\.
+When this strategy is used and a scale\-in action is taken, Amazon ECS will terminate tasks based on age, with the newest tasks being terminated first\.
+If age cannot be considered because multiple tasks have the same age, then the tasks will be chosen at random\.

 ## Example Strategies<a name="strategy-examples"></a>